 - Fix Underlying heart disease

-- Stop further clot formation
+- Stop further clot formation.

-A pet with saddle thrombus is often in shock and may already begin to experience heart failure, so the situation might lead to death even with immediate veterinary care.
+A pet with saddle thrombus is often in shock and may already begin to experience heart failure, so that the situation might lead to death even with immediate veterinary care.

 Even when shock or heart failure does not occur or can be controlled, your pet still had a blood clot and a heart disease in the left side of the heart that could dislodge another embolism at any time.